boardcon/EM3566/docs/source/software.rst

 Step 2, Select the checkbox on the left.

-Step 3, Click *run* to flash the image.
+Step 3, Click *Run* to flash the image.

 .. figure:: ./image/EM3566_SBC_Android11_figure_33.png
    :alt: Upgrade separately-1